Secret Machines: Ten Silver Drops and Ben's departure

 In 2006, Ten Silver Drops, their second album, leaked onto file-sharing websites following the release of their lead single "Alone, Jealous and Stoned" in the UK.
 The album was critically-acclaimed by many publications.
-The embarked on a series of tours in support of the album, including opening for U2 for three dates in Mexico.
+They embarked on a series of tours in support of the album, including opening for U2 for three dates in Mexico.
 Following the album's release, the band were interviewed for radio by David Bowie – a fan of the band.

-On March 3 2007, Benjamin Curtis announced his departure in order to focus full-time on his new band, School of Seven Bells.
-On December 29, 2013, Benjamin died of lymphoma in New York City at age 35.
+On March 3, 2007, Benjamin Curtis announced his departure in order to focus full-time on his new band, School of Seven Bells.
+On December 29, 2013, Curtis died of lymphoma in New York City at age 35.

 Third album and later years

 After Ben's departure from the band, Secret Machines played two shows in New York, one at the Annex, and the other at the newly opened Highline Ballroom.
-At these shows, the band played mostly new material to be put on their next album.
+At these shows, the band played mostly new material off of their next album.
 They included two new members: Blasco (Interpol's touring keyboardist) on guitar, keyboards, and bass, and ex-Tripping Daisy member Phil E. Karnats on guitar.
 Since these shows, Karnats has become the official guitarist of the band, replacing Ben.

 The band finished recording quickly during May 2007 and released a new, self-titled album in the United States on October 14, 2008, on their newly formed TSM recording and distributed by Worlds Fair Records.
 Karnats announced on his MySpace blog that he recorded guitar parts for the album and would continue to play live with the band.

 In 2010, a new single "Like I Can" along with "A terrible light" was released digitally, and Brandon announced plans for a new Secret Machines album, to be titled The Moth, The Lizard and The Secret Machines.
 While no official announcement was made, the band was inactive since 2010.

 In 2016, Run Out Groove Records, a subsidiary of Warner Brothers, announced that fans had voted Now Here is Nowhere as the new label's third project for vinyl re-issue.
 This marked the first release of the title in the U.S. on vinyl, limited to 1,625 copies.
 On September 10, 2018, the label announced that the band's album Ten Silver Drops had been voted by fans as the next ROG re-release and would include a six-song bonus disc containing B-sides and unreleased alternate versions of songs.
 Subsequently, Run Out Groove announced the release of a double live album culled from a show on January 18, 2006 at the London nightclub The Garage.